tdjastrzebski/Vincenty-Excel/README.md

 + `ConvertDegrees(decimalDeg As Double, optional isLongitude as Variant) As String` Converts decimal latitude, longitude or azimuth value to degrees/minutes/seconds string format.
 If isLongitude value is privided output will be formatted as either longitude (true) or latitude (false).
 + `ConvertDecimal(degreeDeg As String) As Variant`
 Converts latitude, longitude or azimuth string in degrees/minutes/seconds format to decimal value.
+This function has been designed to handle several typical formats.

 ## Source code
 Excel workbooks contain unprotected source code.
 In addition, for better change tracking source code has been placed separately in [Vincenty.bas](Vincenty.bas) file.
 This file is all what is required to add implemented functions to any other Excel workbook.